Our Rescue: Law enforcement support

-Aftercare
+Survivor care

-Our Rescue says it runs a non-profit aftercare program, providing medical and psychological services, education, and vocational opportunities to survivors.
-In January 2022, Our Rescue stated that in 2021 it provided aftercare in 30 countries.
+Our Rescue runs a non-profit survivor care program, providing medical and psychological services, education, and vocational opportunities to survivors.
+In January 2022, Our Rescue stated that in 2021 it provided survivor care in 30 countries.
+In February 2020, Our Rescue paid for an adopted Wisconsin woman to visit her biological parents after she discovered that she had been stolen from them as a baby and trafficked through orphanage fraud.
+After using a DNA test to trace her heritage back to India and Israel, the woman found her ethnic minority Roma family that lived in Romania and had since moved to Italy.

-According to Foreign Policy, in 2014, "after OUR's first operation in the Dominican Republic, a local organization called the National Council for Children and Adolescents (CONANI when abbreviated in Spanish) quickly discovered it didn't have the capacity to handle the 26 girls rescued.
-They were released in less than a week."